 Session 9 - Making a distinction between complicated issues that can be analysed, planned and project managed, and complex issues that must be explored, sensed and carefully tested

-Session 10 - Designing a process of self-discovery, joint sense making, learning and adjustment for territorial economic development
+Session 10 - Designing a process of self-discovery, joint sense making, learning and adjustment for local economic development

-Session 11 - Focus on current themes in development that have an impact on territorial economic development, such as Green Economic Development, innovation systems and technological change or quality infrastructure
+Session 11 - Focus on current themes in development that have an impact on local economic development, such as Green Economic Development, innovation systems and technological change or quality infrastructure

 Session 12 - Designing and maintaining monitoring and evaluation systems that keeps track of progress, change and learning